I hope this greeting finds you well!

 It’s a mostly residential span of L.A., and hence probably not much to those passing by on their way to the more popular neighborhoods mentioned above, but for me and my family, it’s our setting, where our base has always been, and where I trust it’ll remain even long after we part from it.

-Like a lot of urban Los Angeles, it’s a sprawl composed of all kinds of people, but in particular it’s home to Chinese, Phillippino, Salvadorean, Guatemalan, White, Black, Oaxacan, Armenian, and even some Ukrainian Angelenos.
+Like a lot of urban Los Angeles, it’s a sprawl inhabited by all kinds of people, but in particular it’s home to Chinese, Phillippino, Salvadorean, Guatemalan, White, Black, Oaxacan, Armenian, and even some Ukrainian Angelenos.
 Of course, you wouldn’t sense this just driving by.

 At night the Village is eerily quiet –even desolate– and I can only imagine how spooky it’d be for an outsider.
 Tagging runs rampant over much of the walls, and cigarette cartons and beer bottles litter nearly every block.
 In effect, while the police aren’t a common sight in the neighborhood, when they are visible, their expressions aren’t of the friendly kind.